Sterling drops as British firms suffer record slump

 By Olga Cotaga

+"It's clear that it takes less selling quantity to move sterling ... that will remain an issue," Juckes said, adding that the "fair value for euro/sterling is 85 (pence) but it'll take a lot of time to go there."

+"Sterling is meant to be perceived as more cyclical sensitive than the dollar, Japanese yen or Swiss franc," he said.

-As COVID-19 spread around the world, claiming more victims and effectively shutting down many cities, the pound sunk to its weakest in decades last month as investors turned to less risky currencies, such as the U.S. dollar.
+As the novel coronavirus spread around the world, claiming more victims and effectively shutting down many cities, the pound sank to its weakest in decades last month as investors turned to less risky currencies, such as the U.S. dollar.

 It has recovered some ground since then as the British government and Bank of England stepped in to provide stimulus to the economy and avoid a collapse in the labour market.

+The number of people infected and deaths are on the rise, both in Britain and the rest of the world.
+Global cases of the virus have shot past 1 million with more than 53,000 fatalities, a Reuters tally showed on Friday.

+A final composite Purchasing Managers' Index covering UK services and manufacturing fell to 36.0 from 53.0 in February, below a preliminary reading of 37.1, survey compiler IHS Markit and the Chartered Institute of Procurement and Supply said.

-Ulas Akincilar, head of trading at online platform INFINOX, said there were "two modest silver linings" from the dismal PMI numbers: a fall in cost inflation and the mitigation of job losses as companies opt to furlough staff rather than lay them off.
+Ulas Akincilar, head of trading at online platform INFINOX, identified "two modest silver linings" from the dismal PMI data: a fall in cost inflation and the mitigation of job losses as companies opt to furlough staff rather than lay them off.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.